MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 ###### Runtime-only

 * Fixed a bug where if the `LaunchingExternalURIScheme` event handler is attached, and the **always remember** checkbox is enabled, and the user selects this checkbox, the dialog is incorrectly displayed again.
-* Fixed an issue where text edit controls in visual hosting would duplicate IME input when losing and regaining focus.<!-- todo: when losing OR regaining focus? -->
+* Fixed an issue where text edit controls in visual hosting would duplicate IME input when losing and then regaining focus.
 * Fixed an issue where full-trust UWP apps couldn't display owned windows.